pen-lang/pen/doc/src/references/standard-packages/os.md

 #### `Connect`

-It creates a stream connencted to a peer address.
+It creates a stream connected to a peer address.

 ```pen
 \(ctx Context, address string) Stream | error